breki/demeton/pomodoro-Demeton.md

-﻿- render the whole command description
+﻿- do we also add examples for the whole command?

+## Sun 20.10.
+- Implemented `HelpCommand.commandDescription` function.

 ## Sat 19.10.
 - Finished implementing rendering of detailed help for command usage and parameters.